grantek/minisynth32/README.md

 standard, and won't transmit the SYSEX messages required for MT-32 compatibility reliably.

+#### Microcontroller board clamp

+If using the USB base, the microcontroller board is clamped down against the base with a plastic clip.
+The clip is intended to be used with foam mounting tape to add some soft pressure to keep the board in place.
+If you're not using tape or need to adjust the height of the clamp otherwise, open the "mcuclamp.FCStd" model in FreeCAD, and adjust the "hieght of board + padding" field.

+The length of the clamp can also be adjusted to suit different boards.

 #### 10-button or 2-button face

 The hardware interface to mt32-pi currently only uses 2 buttons for interacting